In Depth: Muscles

 The muscles of the arm that can be seen easily on the surface include:

-- Bicep: A large muscle of the upper arm, a flexed bicep is often viewed as a sign of a person’s strength.
-Formally known as the biceps brachii muscle, the bicep rests on top of the humerus bone.
-It rotates the forearm as well as flexes the elbow.
+- Biceps: This large muscle of the upper arm is formally known as the biceps brachii muscle, and rests on top of the humerus bone.
+It rotates the forearm and also flexes the elbow.

-- Tricep: This large muscle in the back of the upper arm helps straighten the arm.
+- Triceps: This large muscle in the back of the upper arm helps straighten the arm.
 It is formally known as the triceps brachii muscle.

 - Brachioradialis: This muscle, located at the top of the forearm near the elbow, helps rotate the forearm both outwardly and inwardly.
-Because of this type of movement, it is sometimes known as the “beer drinker muscle.”
+It also flexes the forearm at the elbow.

-- Extensor carpi radialis longus: This muscle next to the brachioradialis is one of five major muscles that help move the wrist.
+- Extensor carpi radialis longus: This muscle next to the brachioradialis is one of five major muscles that help to move the wrist in multiple directions.
 When you clench your fist, this muscle bulges out from the skin.

-- Deltoid: Although technically part of the shoulder, the deltoid muscle controls the majority of the shoulder’s movement and thus gives the arm more range of motion.
+- Deltoid: Although technically part of the shoulder, the deltoid muscle controls the majority of the shoulder’s movements and thus enables the arm to have increased range of motion.

 Strength training exercises are common ways to increase the size and overall strength of the major muscles in the arms.
 Common exercises to build up arm muscles include curls, presses, pushdowns, and extensions using weights.